Hello fellow Sunshiners!

 Since making this dress I have washed it at least 5 times, worn it to a photoshoot, a festival and even to New York, and it’s held its beauty like a trooper, I was a bit worried that the gold of the butterfly might come off in the wash but so far there is no sign of it budging (yay).

-I am so enamoured by this dress in fact that I scoured Harriet’s sight for more fabric that I can use to make a whole collection of these dresses, and these are my top three:
+I am so enamoured by this dress in fact that I scoured Harriet’s site for more fabric that I can use to make a whole collection of these dresses.

 But to be honest, most of Harriet’s fabrics will be gorgeous in this style dress as it’s a style that really lets the fabric sing and all of Harriet’s fabrics, in my opinion, deserve a time in the spotlight.